Dublin City Centre

 The food at the Merrion Hotel is some of the best in Dublin, and no trip to the city would be complete without dinner at Restaurant Patrick Guilbaud, the only 2 Michelin starred restaurant in Ireland.

-The Cellar Bar gastro-pub serves up excellent Irish fare as well as enticing locals in due to it cozy atmosphere, while No.23 is a tiny cocktail bar housed in the main mansion.
+The Cellar Bar gastro-pub serves up excellent Irish fare as well as enticing locals in due to it cosy atmosphere, while No.23 is a tiny cocktail bar housed in the main mansion.
 In the warmer months the Garden Terrace is open too, offering a verdant haven in the city.

 And the icing on the cake the famed Merrion afternoon tea.
 The pastry chef takes inspiration from Irish artists with the delicate pastries modelled on famous paintings.
 McKenna's Farm Buildings, Shut Eye with Acolyte by John Boyd is rendered as a tear drop of pistachio & white chocolate mousse!
 Truly extraordinary.

 If the hustle and bustle of this fabulous Irish city gets too much, you can always take some time out to relax and unwind at the Tethra Spa, at the Merrion hotel.
-With a range of massages and treatments, including ESPA facial and body specialities, hot stone holistic massages and a full range of manicures and pedicures to choose from, there is something to help even the most rightly would guest rejuvenate.
+With a range of massages and treatments, including ESPA facial and body specialties, hot stone holistic massages and a full range of manicures and pedicures to choose from, there is something to help even the most rightly would guest rejuvenate.

 Location & Directions